Cluster varieties from Legendrian knots: Microlocally abelian moduli problems

 between the categories of local systems on the punctured curve and of sheaves on the complete curve with microsupport in the circles and vanishing stalks at the points.
 The equivalence carries the rank of the local system to the rank of the microstalk on any $\Lambda_i$.

 It is the condition that the sheaves should have {\em rank-one microstalks} that gives rise to cluster structures.
-The moduli space above corresponding to local systems of rank $n$ does not have this property, but we arrive at ones which do by replacing the circle labelled by $n$ with a suitable $n$-strand satellite.
+The moduli space corresponding to local systems of rank $n$ does not have this property.
+We get ones which do by replacing the circle labelled by $n$ with a suitable $n$-strand satellite.

 By definition, the satellite construction takes as input data a triple $(V, \Lambda, \beta)$ where $V$ is a contact manifold, $\Lambda$ is a Legendrian and $\beta$ is a Legendrian in the 1-jet bundle $J^1(\Lambda)$.
 The output is a new Legendrian $\beta \looparrowright \Lambda$ in the same contact manifold $V$, formed by replacing a standard neighborhood of $\Lambda$ by the $J^1(\Lambda)$ containing $\beta$.
 The Legendrian $\beta$ is the {\em pattern} of the satellite construction.
 For some discussion and examples, see \cite{Ng-sat}.